rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Requires **Admin** authentication.
 - Update a specified dish based on the dish_id
 - Request arguments: **dish_id**
-- Body: Dish object's attributes to update to.
+- Data in the body is required and includes dish's attributes to update to.
-- Returns: A dish object with the updated dish information and a successful message.
+- Returns a dish object with the updated dish information and a success message.

 ##### Exmaple request:
 `PATCH /dishes/1`